digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/BuildPlate/BuildPlate.md

 ### VIN

-The Vehicle Indentification Number, or VIN, is printed on the build plate ass redundant information.
+The Vehicle Indentification Number, or VIN, is printed on the build plate as redundant information.
 Further information can be found on the [VIN Plate Page](../VIN/VIN.md)

 ### SIDO Number